lsst-ts/observatory-ops-docs/project/Template-Folder/index.rst

 .. note::
     This is a template file that is associated with a template directory structure.
 This note should be deleted when the section is properly populated

 This is a template for the index.rst of a directory.
-If there are no levels beneath this one, make sure the 2nd line of ``toctree`` is commented out.
+If there are no levels beneath this one, make sure the last line containing the asterisk (*) of ``toctree`` is commented out.

 .. toctree::
     :maxdepth: 2